zskamljic/tmock/README.md

 reason most of the functionality has been manually implemented.
 The features have been split into individual crates.

+The docs for the whole project can be read by running `cargo doc --open`.

 ### bencode

 The bencode crate contains code for representation, encoding and decoding of